algokun/gatsby_contentful_starter/README.md

     }
 ```

-To get single Article , based on a field
+To get single Article , based on a single field.
+In our case its `slug`

 ```
 query getContentBySlug($slug : String){